googleapis/google-cloud-java/java-managedkafka/README.md

 You'll need to obtain the `google-cloud-managedkafka` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-managedkafka` as a dependency in your code.

-## About Apache Kafka for BigQuery API
+## About Managed Service for Apache Kafka API

-[Apache Kafka for BigQuery API][product-docs] Manage Apache Kafka clusters and resources.
+[Managed Service for Apache Kafka API][product-docs] Manage Apache Kafka clusters and resources.

-See the [Apache Kafka for BigQuery API client library docs][javadocs] to learn how to use this Apache Kafka for BigQuery API Client Library.
+See the [Managed Service for Apache Kafka API client library docs][javadocs] to learn how to use this Managed Service for Apache Kafka API Client Library.